Point Reyes: Intimate Details and Personal Vision

 The ground floor houses the boat bay museum where a renovated motor boat is located.

 The area around the Lifeboat Station is used by the Marine Mammal Center as a release site for rehabilitated wildlife.
 While staying here some classes are unexpectedly treated to the release of an otter or harbor seal.

-WARM sleeping bag and pillow (linens not provided for bunkbeds, camp-style mattress only)
+- WARM sleeping bag and pillow (linens not provided for bunkbeds, mattress only)

 A full service kitchen is provided.
 Please bring all meals and snacks.
 The nearest stores and restaurants are 20 miles away over country roads, so you will need to be self-sufficient.
 By tradition, Saturday night is pot-luck with everyone sharing food.
 So be sure to bring a dish to share for Saturday dinner, as well as food for yourself.

 Are you an outdoor educator or artist who would like to teach a PRNSA Field Institute class?
 Contact us at firstname.lastname@example.org or visit www.ptreyes.org/camps-classes-programs/field-institute/class-information for more information about how to become a PRNSA Field Institute Instructor.